constellation39/openapi-to-mcp/README.md

 go.sum
 ```

-## Contribution
+## Contributing

 Contributions are welcome!
-Feel free to submit Pull Requests or report Issues.
+Feel free to submit a Pull Request or report an Issue.

 ## License